afiratbeydilli/MMI513-TermProject/README.md

 ## Description

-In this project, `Prim's Maze` will be created in randomized fashion by using `Mersenne Twister 19937` random number generation method.
+In this project, `Prim's Maze` will be created in randomized fashion by using `Linear Congruential Generator (LCG)` random number generation method.
 Within the maze, `A*` algorithm will be implemented to navigate the user from the start to the end.